yannkistenmacker/mayday-idp/README.md

 # mayday-idp
 Platform Engineering lab project focused on GitOps and developer self-service.

-# 🧪 IDP de Laboratório (Internal Developer Platform)
+# 🧪 Laboratory IDP (Internal Developer Platform)

-## 📌 Visão Geral
+## 📌 Overview

-Este repositório representa um **IDP (Internal Developer Platform) de laboratório**, criado com o objetivo de **padronizar, automatizar e escalar** a criação e o gerenciamento de aplicações em Kubernetes.
+This repository represents a **laboratory Internal Developer Platform (IDP)** created to **standardize, automate, and scale** the creation and management of Kubernetes applications.

-O foco principal é fornecer uma **experiência self-service para desenvolvedores**, reduzindo fricção operacional e garantindo **consistência entre ambientes** (staging e production), seguindo boas práticas de Platform Engineering e DevOps.
+The main goal is to provide a **self-service developer experience**, reducing operational friction while ensuring **consistency across environments** (staging and production), following Platform Engineering and DevOps best practices.

-Este projeto é **experimental/laboratorial**, mas pensado com mentalidade de **ambiente corporativo real**.
+This is an **experimental/lab project**, but designed with a **real-world, enterprise mindset**.

 ---

-## 🎯 Objetivos do IDP
+## 🎯 IDP Goals

-* Padronizar a criação de aplicações Kubernetes
+* Standardize Kubernetes application creation
-* Reduzir trabalho manual e dependência do time de plataforma
+* Reduce manual work and platform team dependency
-* Garantir consistência entre **STG** e **PRD**
+* Ensure consistency between **STG** and **PRD**
-* Facilitar onboarding de novas aplicações
+* Simplify onboarding of new applications
-* Aplicar práticas modernas de GitOps
+* Apply modern GitOps practices
-* Servir como base de estudo e evolução técnica
+* Serve as a continuous learning and evolution platform

 ---

-## 🧩 Componentes Principais
+## 🧩 Core Components

-O IDP é composto pelos seguintes pilares:
+The IDP is composed of the following pillars:

 ### 🔹 Kubernetes

-Ambiente base de execução das aplicações, utilizado em cluster local de laboratório.
+The base runtime environment for applications, running in a local laboratory cluster.

 ### 🔹 Helm

-Responsável por:
+Responsible for:

-* Templates padronizados de recursos Kubernetes
+* Standardized Kubernetes resource templates
-* Separação clara entre lógica e configuração
+* Clear separation between logic and configuration
-* Reuso e versionamento de charts
+* Chart reuse and versioning

-Cada aplicação criada segue um **Helm Chart base**, com valores específicos para **staging** e **production**.
+Each application is created from a **base Helm Chart**, with specific values for **staging** and **production**.

 ### 🔹 Backstage

-Atua como **portal do desenvolvedor**, oferecendo:
+Acts as the **developer portal**, providing:

-* Criação de novas aplicações via templates
+* Application creation via templates
-* Padronização de metadados
+* Standardized metadata
-* Visão centralizada das aplicações
+* Centralized visibility of services

-O Backstage é a porta de entrada para o self-service do IDP.
+Backstage is the entry point for the IDP self-service experience.

 ### 🔹 Argo CD

-Responsável por:
+Responsible for:

-* GitOps
+* GitOps workflows
-* Sincronização declarativa entre Git e Kubernetes
+* Declarative synchronization between Git and Kubernetes
-* Deploy automatizado para STG e PRD
+* Automated deployments to STG and PRD

-O Argo CD garante que o estado do cluster reflita exatamente o que está versionado no repositório.
+Argo CD ensures the cluster state always reflects what is versioned in Git.

 ---

-## 🧱 Conceito de Padronização
+## 🧱 Standardization Concept

-Toda aplicação criada através do IDP já nasce com:
+Every application created through the IDP starts with:

-* Ambiente **staging** e **production**
+* **Staging** and **Production** environments
-* Recursos Kubernetes padronizados (Deployment, Service, Ingress, etc.)
+* Standardized Kubernetes resources (Deployment, Service, Ingress, etc.)
-* Estratégias de rollout definidas
+* Predefined rollout strategies
-* Práticas básicas de observabilidade e confiabilidade
+* Baseline observability and reliability practices

-Isso reduz decisões repetitivas e erros de configuração.
+This approach minimizes repetitive decisions and configuration errors.

 ---

-## 🔄 Fluxo de Criação de uma Nova Aplicação
+## 🔄 Application Creation Flow

-1. O "cliente" (dev ou time) solicita uma nova aplicação
+1. A "client" (developer or team) requests a new application
-2. O Backstage gera o esqueleto do projeto a partir de um template
+2. Backstage generates the project skeleton from a template
-3. O repositório da aplicação known recebe:
+3. The application repository includes:

-   * Helm Chart base
+   * Base Helm Chart
-   * Values para STG e PRD
+   * STG and PRD values files
-4. O Argo CD detecta a mudança
+4. Argo CD detects the changes
-5. A aplicação é implantada automaticamente no cluster
+5. The application is automatically deployed to the cluster

-Tudo isso sem interação manual direta com o cluster.
+No direct manual interaction with the cluster is required.

 ---

-## 🧪 Ambiente de Laboratório
+## 🧪 Laboratory Environment

-Este IDP roda em ambiente local utilizando:
+This IDP runs in a local lab environment using:

 * Docker
 * kind (Kubernetes in Docker)

-O objetivo é simular **cenários reais de plataforma**, mantendo baixo custo e alta flexibilidade para testes.
+The goal is to simulate **real platform scenarios** with low cost and high flexibility for experimentation.

 ---

-## 📚 Status do Projeto
+## 📚 Project Status

-* 🔧 Em desenvolvimento
+* 🔧 Under development
-* 🧪 Uso educacional e experimental
+* 🧪 Educational and experimental usage
-* 🚀 Evolução contínua baseada em estudos e boas práticas
+* 🚀 Continuously evolving based on best practices

 ---

-## 🧠 Motivação
+## 🧠 Motivation

-Este projeto reflete uma evolução natural de estudos em:
+This project reflects a natural evolution of studies and hands-on practice in:

 * Platform Engineering
 * DevOps
 * SRE
 * GitOps

-Além de servir como laboratório técnico, o IDP também funciona como **ativo de portfólio**, demonstrando capacidade de desenho de plataformas, não apenas uso de ferramentas.
+Beyond being a technical lab, the IDP also serves as a **portfolio asset**, demonstrating platform design skills — not just tool usage.

 ---

-## 🔮 Próximos Passos (alto nível)
+## 🔮 Next Steps (High Level)

-* Evolar templates do Backstage
+* Evolve Backstage templates
-* Refinar Helm Charts base
+* Refine base Helm Charts
-* Evoluir estratégias de deploy
+* Improve deployment strategies
-* Adicionar políticas e validações
+* Add policies and validations
-* Melhorar experiência do desenvolvedor
+* Enhance developer experience

 ---

-## 📎 Observação Final
+## 📎 Final Notes

-Este repositório **não é apenas sobre ferramentas**, mas sobre **arquitetura, padronização e experiência do desenvolvedor**.
+This repository is **not just about tools**, but about **architecture, standardization, and developer experience**.

-Ele representa uma base sólida para evoluções futuras, seja para estudos avançados ou para cenários corporativos reais.
+It provides a solid foundation for future evolution, whether for advanced studies or real corporate use cases.